mucommander/mucommander/readme.txt

 Improvements:
 - A proper error message is displayed when muCommander is started in a headless environment.
 - Upgraded the commons-net FTP library to version 2.0.
+- Optimized file attribute caching.

 Localization:
 -